If you, or someone you know, struggles with everyday tasks, there might be gadgets or equipment to help make life easier.

 Your local council offers a service that assesses your home and recommends equipment or adaptations.
 Having a home assessment is free.

-Your council should pay for equipment that costs less than £1,000.
 Ask social services at your local council about getting a home assessment.

 A home assessment might also identify home adaptations that would make life easier for you.